Aquarist Species: Hydrophlox chrosomus

 Species Photo by: www.predatoryfins.com

-Description: The rainbow shiner (Hydrophlox chrosomus) is a species of freshwater cool water fishes belonging to the family Leuciscidae, the shiners, daces and minnows.
+Description: The rainbow shiner is a species of freshwater cool water fishes belonging to the family Leuciscidae, the shiners, daces and minnows.
 This fish is found in North America.
 The rainbow shiner has a length of 5 to 8 centimeters.
 It has translucent color from pink to golden with a silver-black stripe along its flanks.
 The base of its fins are of a reddish color.
 Adult males change their color during the mating period.
 Their ventral fins become blue, their head turns purple and their nose turns red.
+Endemic to the Mobile River system, where it can be found in small clear rivers of drainage areas of the Alabama, Coosa and Black Warrior rivers

 Global Region: North America